miriamluchetti/Aeronautical-Structures/README.md

 # Aeronautical-Structures
-These are exercises I do to practice for my Aeronautical Structures Exam al Politecnico di Torino.
+These are exercises I do to practice for my Aeronautical Structures Exam at Politecnico di Torino.